angulardart/site-angulardart/src/angular/guide/template-syntax.md

 The `hero` in `{% raw %}{{hero.name}}{% endraw %}`
 refers to the template input variable, not the component's property.

-Template expressions cannot refer to static properties, nor to top-level variables or functions, such as `window` or `document` from `dart:html`.
+Template expressions can't refer to static properties, nor to top-level variables or functions, such as `window` or `document` from `dart:html`.
 They can’t directly call `print` or functions imported from `dart:math`.
 They are restricted to referencing members of